SDGforskning/sdg-strings/SDG09_query_action_WoS.md

 >
 This target is interpreted to cover research about

-* Increasing access to information and communication technology
+* Increasing access to information and communication technology in least development countries
 * Providing universal and affordable access to Internet in least development countries

 ```py